District Council of Yankalilla puts community safety first with new COVID-19 measures

 Business continuity for Council

-We are preparing for potential site closures if a Council staff member is confirmed with COVID-19, as directed by SA Health, consistent with comparable Government services, and if widespread person-to-person transmission occurs within our area.
+We are prepared for potential site closures if a Council staff member is confirmed with COVID-19, as directed by SA Health, consistent with comparable Government services, and if widespread person-to-person transmission occurs within our area.

 Work is continuing to identify triggers for these decisions while we monitor the approach being taken in SA and interstate.